ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 84: MBC Sightings per Total Trip Reports, 1992-2009

-The readings since 2001 are strongly affected by the results of the Northampton NABA Count, begun in that year.
-The high readings in 2003, 2004 and 2005 and 2007 reflect unadjusted totals of 77, 62, and 106 sootywings found on that count in those years.
-Northampton count totals were down to 41 in 2006, and have remained low in 2008 (46), 2009 (0), and 2010 (14).
-Common Sootywing populations in the Northampton count circle have apparently fluctuated greatly in these years; that may be characteristic of this species.
+The readings after the year 2000 are strongly affected by the beginning of the Northampton NABA Count in 2001.
+The high readings in 2003, 2004 and 2005 and 2007 reflect relatively large totals of 77, 62, and 106 Common Sootywings found on that Count in those years.
+Northampton Count totals were down to 41 in 2006, and have fluctuated in a lower range 2008-2013, with 46 in 2008, 0 in 2009, 14 in 2010, 32 in 2011, 26 in 2012, and 34 in 2013.
+Human effort on this count has not fluctuated that much from year to year.

 State Distribution and Locations

-Map 84: MBC Sightings by Town, 1992-2009
+Map 84: BOM-MBC Sightings by Town, 1992-2013

-This species is well-distributed across the state, including Cape Cod and Martha’s Vineyard.
-However, it is uncommon in these latter two areas.
+Oddly, Common Sootywing is uncommon on Cape Cod and Martha’s Vineyard.
 Mello and Hansen (2004: 58) report that it is “uncommon” on Cape Cod, and believe it has declined generally in southeastern Massachusetts, perhaps due to herbicides or pesticides.
-Falmouth and Brewster are the only two towns on the Cape from which MBC has reports, and these are few reports of few individuals.
+Falmouth and Brewster are the only two towns on the Cape from which BOM-MBC has reports, and these are few reports of few individuals.
 The 1986-90 MAS Atlas also found it uncommon on Cape Cod.
-There are likewise only a few MBC reports from Martha’s Vineyard, and the Vineyard checklist ranks it as “Uncommon” (Pelikan 2000).
-Neither the Atlas nor MBC has reports from Nantucket.
+There are likewise only a few reports from Martha’s Vineyard, and the Vineyard checklist ranks it as “Uncommon” (Pelikan 2000).
+Neither the Atlas nor BOM-MBC has any reports from Nantucket.

 Common Sootywing is found on many of the NABA Counts due to its flight time.
-The high numbers reported for several years from the Northampton NABA Count (max.
-106 on 7/22/2007) far outstrip the numbers found on any other counts.
-But this species is also consistently reported on the Concord Count (max.
+Aside from Northampton, it is consistently reported on the Concord Count (max.
 24 on 7/10/1999) and the Blackstone Valley Count (max 13 on 7/16/2005).
 A Boston NABA Count was held once, on 7/23/2006, and turned up 19 Common Sootywings.
 The infrequently-held Lower Pioneer Count, based in Springfield, reported 13 on 7/15/1995.

 Broods and Flight Time

 Common Sootywing has two to three broods throughout its large Canada-to-Florida-to-Mexico range, and also two or three in Massachusetts.
-According to MBC flight records (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp), the first brood flies from about late April to mid-June, and the second peaks in mid- July, but continues flying into September.
+According to MBC 1993-2008 flight records (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp), the first brood flies from about late April to mid-June, and the second peaks in mid- July, but continues flying into September.
 The long period covered by the second flight, and a cluster of sightings in late August/early September, suggest that there are three broods here in some locations.

 Three broods were apparent at one continuously monitored vegetable garden in Newbury, Massachusetts in 2010.
 Fresh individuals were observed, after gaps, on 5/25/2010, 7/4/2010, and 8/26/2010 (S. Stichter).
-At Northampton community gardens, which is very frequently visited by MBC members, three broods were also suggested in at least one year, 2007.
-Common Sootywings were first seen on 5/3 that year (3, B. Volkle), then again from 7/24 through 8/11/2007, and again from 9/3 through 9/18/2007 (various observers).
+At Northampton community gardens, which is frequently visited by MBC members, three broods were also suggested in at least one year, 2007, when Common Sootywings were first seen on 5/3 (3, B. Volkle), then again from 7/24 through 8/11/2007, and again from 9/3 through 9/18/2007 (various observers).

-Since 1999, the last sightings have all been in September.
-The species probably flew into September in earlier years as well, but not enough effort was made to search for it.
-The four latest dates in MBC records are 9/21/2002 Marblehead, K. Haviland; 9/20/2010 Stow Delaney S. Moore; 9/20/2003 Northampton community gardens, Nielsen/Gagnon/Murray; and 9/19/2006 Newbury, S. Stichter.
+Latest sightings: In the same 23 years of records, the four latest "last sightings" are 9/21/2002 Marblehead, K. Haviland; 9/20/2010 Stow Delaney S. Moore; 9/20/2003 Northampton community gardens, Nielsen/Gagnon/Murray; and 9/19/2006 Newbury, S. Stichter.

 Outlook

 One might think we need not worry about this butterfly, because of its liking for disturbed habitats.
-Yet there are many areas of Massachusetts where this species is very scarce or not found at all, either because of lack of habitat, or cold intolerance.
+Yet there are many areas of Massachusetts where this species is very scarce or not found at all, either because of lack of habitat or cold intolerance.
 The butterfly overwinters as an unfed larva, and pupates in the spring.

 NatureServe has assigned no rank to Common Sootywing in Massachusetts or other New England states outside of Connecticut.
 But it is not a common butterfly, and Massachusetts is at the northern edge of its range.
-The 1995-2010 Maine Butterfly Survey has found Common Sootywing in only one township in extreme southern Maine (MBS 3/2011).
+The 1995-2010 Maine Butterfly Survey found Common Sootywing in only one township in extreme southern Maine (MBS 2/2014).
 The 2002-2007 Vermont Butterfly Survey (VBS) found in “extremely rare” in Vermont and ranked it S1.
 It was found only in the southern part of that state.

-© Sharon Stichter , 2011
+© Sharon Stichter , 2011, 2012, 2013, 2014

-page updated 3-11-2011
+page updated 2-17-2014

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS